-Not only is the method of teaching reading of vital importance, but also the literary quality of the reading material.
-So much of what passes for "modern" readers in education today is nothing more than pablum that stresses "social adjustment."
+Phonics-based reading is a teaching method of vital importance, which is coupled with the quality of the reading material.
+So many of what pass for "modern" readers in education today are nothing more than a means to promote "social adjustment"; that is, conformity to the standard and values of secular society in order to be accepted.

-The Bible says we are to do "all for the glory of God" (I Corinthians 10:31).
-Reading for God's glory necessitates reading material that draws attention to Him and His truth, that reflects His majesty, and that meets the standards of the Holy Scriptures.
-What this means is that we should take any reading selection to Philippians 4:8 and ask these simple questions: "Is it true?
+The Bible, however, commands us to do "all to the glory of God" (1 Corinthians 10:31).
+Reading for God's glory demands reading material that draws attention to Him and His truth, which reflects His majesty and meets biblical standards.
+This means that we should measure whatever we read against the standard of Philippians 4:8.
+Ask these simple questions: Is it true?
 Is it noble?
 Is it right?
 Is it pure?
 Is it lovely?
 Is it admirable?
 Is it excellent?
-Is it praiseworthy?"
+Is it praiseworthy?

 As we look at the American readers of days gone by, we find that the biblical standard was followed.
-Such readers featured the finest British and American authors who emphasized God, morality, the wonders of creation, and respect for one's country.
+Such readers featured the finest British and American authors, who emphasized the glory of God, obedience to His Word, appreciation for His creation, and respect for one's country.

 The Christian Liberty Nature Reader series follows the pattern of the past.
-Believing that the student can gain an enhanced appreciation for God by studying His creation (Psalm 19:1; Romans 1:20), this textbook seeks to present the majestic splendor of His handiwork.
+Believing that the student can gain an enhanced appreciation for God by studying His creation (Psalm 19:1; Romans 1:20), this reader seeks to present the majestic splendor of His handiwork.

-It is our prayer that this series will give to the reader the joy that is to be associated with "good reading," and that the knowledge imparted will help "make wise the simple" (Psalm 19:7).
+It is our prayer that this series will give to the student the joy that is to be associated with "good reading," and that the knowledge imparted will help "make wise the simple" (Psalm 19:7).